People

 himani.sachdeva@univie.ac.at

-I use mathematical models to understand how genetic variation is maintained in natural populations, how populations respond to selection, and the longer-term outcomes (local adaptation, speciation, extinction) that arise from the interplay of evolutionary and demographic processes acting over different spatio-temporal scales.
+I use mathematical models to understand how genetic variation is maintained in natural populations, how populations respond to selection, and the longer-term outcomes (local adaptation, speciation, extinction) that arise from the interplay of evolutionary and demographic processes over different spatio-temporal scales.

 Juan Li